 Learn More about Discover Cashback Debit Account

 SoFi stands for Social Finance and they’re a big student loan company that has tons of events for college graduates.
-They recently launched their SoFi Money, a cash management account, that offers a great interest rate of 1.20% APY (3.75% APY when you set up a direct deposit).
+They offer SoFi Checking and Savings, a regular banking account that offers a great interest rate of 4.60% APY (unlocked with direct deposit or by depositing $5,000+ every 30 days, otherwise 1.20% APY).

-It’s a cash management account that sits on top of a bank account run by one of their partner banks so you’re FDIC insured.
+They started as a cash management account but it’s now a bank account, so you’re FDIC insured.
 What’s best is that there is no minimum balance required and no account fees.
 It’s one of the friendliest bank accounts you can get and you can even get ATM fees reimbursed as long as you use an ATM with a Visa, Plus, or NYCE logo.
-We have a full review of SoFi Money.
+We have a full review of SoFi Checking and Savings.

 They also run a lot of promotions for all of their accounts, you can review the SoFi promotions here.